andre0422/andrecastrodotcom/content/work/The VBM Program - A Virtual Hospital.md

 *Automating Consultation Letter Dictations*

 This was one of the big asks for this product -- the automation of consult letter dictation.
 During my initial observation, this was clearly one of the largest time sinks in the entire workflow.
 To remove this task altogether was a game changer for clinicians.
-I might post an article in the near future going over the case study/process for how we tackled this problem in depth (AI-Free).
+I might post an article in the near future going over the case study/process for how we tackled this problem in-depth (AI-Free).

 *Auto-filling Patient Information from Baycrest's EHR System*